Harfenlabor/harfenlabor.com/exampleSite/content/research/barberini-harp-wood-species-identification.md

 ###### The team from the <span id="subjects_tag">Thünen-Institut</span>, <span id="subjects_tag">Institut für Holzforschung</span> transported comprehensive microscopy equipment from <span id="map_tag">Hamburg</span> to <span id="map_tag">Roma</span> for this investigation.
 At the heart of this equipment is a state-of-the-art <span id="subjects_tag">3D-RLM</span> (<span id="subjects_tag">3D-reflected-light microscopy</span>) microscope.
 This advanced technology enables a completely non-destructive material analysis that allows identification of the types of wood that the harp was built of.
 The scientists’ repertoire of tools also includes a custom computer with specialist image analysis software, as well as various eyepieces and stands for different applications.

-###### In February 2019, Thünen-Institut, Institut für Holzforschung shared the [Thünen-Institut Wood Species Identification Report](https://www.harfenlabor.com/research/thunen-wood-species-identification-report/) with Harfenlabor.
+###### In February 2019, Thünen-Institut, Institut für Holzforschung shared their findings with Harfenlabor in [Thünen-Institut Wood Species Identification Report](https://www.harfenlabor.com/research/thunen-wood-species-identification-report/).

 ***